pantheon-systems/documentation/source/content/guides/decoupled/overview/02-nextjs.md

 ## What Is Static Site Generation (SSG)?

-A static page in Next.js is a React component exported from a file under the `pages` directory that has data fetching inside of `getStaticProps`—which is also exported from the same file—or no data fetching at all.
+A static page in Next.js is a React component exported from a file under the `pages` directory that has data fetching inside of `getStaticProps` that is also exported from the same file—or no data fetching at all.

 Static pages are generated at build time.
-Static pages utilizing dynamic routing and `getStaticProps` must also export a `getStaticPaths` function that is used to specify the exact path for the static content.
+Static pages utilizing dynamic routing and `getStaticProps` must also export a `getStaticPaths` function to specify the exact path for the static content.
 Refer to the [official `getStaticPaths` documentation](https://nextjs.org/docs/basic-features/data-fetching/get-static-paths) for more information.

-Static pages can be served with `next export` without a Node.js server, however, many of the features that make Next.js worth using are not enabled this way and we do not recommend it.
+Static pages can be served with `next export` without a Node.js server.
+However, many features that make Next.js worth using are not enabled this way and we do not recommend it.

 ### Common Use Cases